Brussels sprouts – my melancholy memoir

 There were many different varieties too; the Bedford-Fillbasket (yes, really!) had the biggest yields and the Ashwell the most consistent size.
 But the Noisette was the King of the sprouts because it had the best taste.
 Whatever the cultivar, they needed a sharp frost to improve their flavour.
 The large open leaves, called Brussel Tops, were also a particular delicacy.

 So, on a dark winter morning, a phone call would summon us to a local field to pick sprouts in the foggy half-light, twisting and snapping them off the stems, frozen as hard as bullets.
-It was slow progress working up and down the frost-slicked rows, waist high in melting ice.
+It was slow progress working up and down the frost-slicked rows, waist-high in melting ice.
 The objective was to fill a huge net with sprouts while keeping the circulation going in hands blue with wet and cold.
 Gloves were useless, and frostbite was an ever-present risk.

 Long-term picking even created a particular industrial disability, inappropriately called Brusseler’s elbow.
-The old men had deformed wrists created from decades of sub-zero drudgery, though their elbows seemed fine.
+The older men had deformed wrists created from decades of sub-zero drudgery, though their elbows seemed fine.
 Once the Brussels sprouts fields disappeared, so did the condition, for which be thankful for small mercies.

 Brusseling also had a distinctive uniform.
-The old men would arrive on old black bicycles in their threadbare suits and cloth caps.
+The older men would arrive on old black bicycles in their threadbare suits and cloth caps.
 An outer layer of used fertiliser bags bound with string covered them from head to toe.
 This waterproofing gear offered little protection from the shivering cold.
 The inexperienced sometimes dared to turn up in yellow sou’westers.
 They were the object of derision, eliciting cries of, “ere, Mister, have you lost yer Trawler?”

 All of us stuffed old newspapers underneath our clothing in a desperate attempt to stay warm, risking papiermaché solidity.
 Those that weighed our nets of picked sprouts we knew by the words printed on their unchanging attire rather than by their real names.
 There was Ole man Fison and Mister Potash, not to mention the shrill and domineering Mrs NPK.